MidhunManu/Timmy-Tmux-Sessionizer/Readme.md

 - fzf -> ```sudo package-manager install fzf```
 - python3
 - works only on Linux and Mac
-- not available on windows
+- not available on windows (use wsl)

 ### How to Install
 - clone the repo ```git clone https://github.com/MidhunManu/Timmy-Tmux-Sessionizer```